open5e/open5e/source/classes/paladin.rst

 expended spell slots when you finish a long rest.

-You prepare the list of paladin spells that are available for you to cast, choosing from the paladin spell list.
+You prepare the list of paladin spells that are available for you to cast, choosing from the :ref:`srd:paladin-spells` list.
 When you do so, choose a number of paladin spells equal to your Charisma modifier + half your paladin level, rounded down (minimum of one spell).
 The spells must be of a level for which you have spell slots.